 - Find someone outside of school to vent to.
 They will help remind you that we aren’t the only ones who have crazy jobs

-Q5: Share some resources you have found for helping to manage stress and avoid teacher burnout
+Q5: Share some resources you have found for helping to manage stress and avoiding teacher burnout

 - Twitter chats are great.
-Find ones that focus on positive and don’t become complaint sessions
+Find ones that focus on the positive and don’t become complaint sessions

 - I like SJT’s Teach Happy Membership and the many teachers over there!
 Inspirational articles about how teachers change lives